-Snapchat’s Lenses, the in-app filters that spice up Snaps with effects like dog ears and snowfall, are reportedly due for an overhaul.
-The Information reports that Snap, Inc., Snapchat’s parent company, is working on an updated version of Lenses that will overlay augmented reality animations onto scenes.
+The rumors have proven true.
+Snapchat’s Lenses, the in-app filters that spice up Snaps with effects like dog ears and snowfall, were reportedly due for an overhaul, and now, that overhaul has happened.

 It wouldn’t be the first time Snapchat’s tapped Lenses for commercial purposes.
 In November, it partnered with film studio Screen Gems on a promotional lens for its upcoming release Underworld: Blood Wars, that used a gyroscope to create an “immersive 360-degree environment.”

 In the past, the company’s cooked up Ghostbusters AR features for Sony and promotional tie-ins for 20th Century Fox’s X-Men Apocalypse.
 And last year, it released new filters to mark World AIDS Day in collaboration with HIV-fighting organization (RED) and The Bill & Melinda Gates Foundation.

 Snapchat’s Lenses are a little more complicated than they look.
 They’re made possible by Looksery, a Ukrainian computer vision startup that Snap, Inc. purchased for $150 million in 2015, and apply Lenses in two phases.